geeeeenccc/WinstarsAI_task/README.md

 ## Files

+- `semantic-segmentation-with-unet-eda.ipynb`: This notebook focuses on the exploratory data analysis (EDA) aspect of a semantic segmentation task using the U-Net architecture.
+- `semantic_segmentation_with_unet_modeling(baseline).ipynb`: This notebook is dedicated to modeling a U-Net architecture for semantic segmentation, serving as a baseline model.
+- `semantic-segmentation-unet-advanced-approach.ipynb`: Notebook, which was created to implement a bit better approach in building and training a UNet-based model for semantic segmentation.
+Most of code featured both in `train.py` and `inference.py` was taken from this notebook.

 - `train.py`: Python script for training the UNet model.
+Most of the code was taken from `semantic-segmentation-unet-advanced-approach.ipynb`, as this notebook is the main solution for the task.
 - `inference.py`: Python script for performing inference with the trained model.
+Most of the code was taken from `semantic-segmentation-unet-advanced-approach.ipynb`, as this notebook is the main solution for the task.
 - `semantic_segmentation_with_unet_modeling(baseline).ipynb`: Jupyter notebook containing the model architecture and training pipeline.
 - `submission.csv`: CSV file containing the inference results for submission.

 ## Requirements